adamsoliev/bearblog/database_storage/blogpost.md

 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/linux_io_interfaces.png?raw=true" alt="first example" style="border: 0px solid black; width: 60%; height: auto;">
 </div>

-In POSIX (a), you submit your read request to the kernel with `pread` syscall.
-The kernel puts it into the queue, fetches data from the SSD and interrupts your application when the response is ready.

-libaio relies on two syscalls – `io_submit` to submit one or more requests and `io_get_events` to retrieve the completed I/O requests.
-This two syscall per I/O request is an important factor in its performance limitation.

-SPDK essentially maps storage hardware driver's queues to the user-space, allowing the application to directly submit I/O requests to the SQs and poll completed requests from the CQs without the need for interrupts or system calls.

-io_uring is somewhere in the middle between libaio and SPDK, having multiple modes to operate on.
-Its unique feature is having two ring data structures that are mapped into user space and shared with the kernel.
-Its modes of operation are shown below [^14].
+POSIX defines sync and async I/O operations.
+In the former, you make a `read()`, your thread sleeps until data arrives.
+In the later, you make a `aio_read()`, your thread returns immediately but the library spawns user-space helper thread to perform blocking I/O in the background.
+Normally (buffered I/O), in either case, you incur one systel call and two data copies (the device -> the kernel space -> the user space) overhead per I/O request.
+If you use `O_DIRECT` flag, however, the data is copied from the device directly to the user space.
+Most databases use this option.

+In libaio, asynchronous mechanism is at the kernel level – you make a `io_submit()` to queue one or more requests, your thread returns immediately and the kernel carries out the I/O in the background. you can call a `io_getevents` to retrieve completed I/O requests. libaio is almost always used with `O_DIRECT` to avoid extra data copy, similar to the above.
+So your cost is two syscalls per I/O request.

+io_uring adds two ring buffers for read/write commands that are shared between the application and the kernel – this avoids metadata copy overhead the above two incur by default.
+Normally, you put a I/O request to the SQ, make a `io_uring_enter` to notify the kernel.
+It carries out the async I/O in the background and puts the responses in the CQ.
+You make another `io_uring_enter` to wait for completed I/O requests.
+In this case, you incur two syscalls per I/O request but save on metadata copy cost. io_uring also allows you to avoid both syscalls but in that mode, it spawns a separate kernel thread per io_uring context – the kernel polls the SQ for your requests and your application polls the CQ for the kernel responses.
+In this case, you incur one kernel thread per io_uring context overhead.
+Again, io_uring is almost always used with `O_DIRECT`.
+These modes of operation are shown below [^14].

 <div style="text-align: center;">
 <img src="https://github.com/adamsoliev/bearblog/blob/main/database_storage/images/io_uring_modes.png?raw=true" alt="first example" style="border: 0px solid black; width: 60%; height: auto;">
 </div>

+SPDK bypasses the kernel by essentially mapping storage hardware driver's queues to the user-space, allowing the application to directly submit I/O requests to the SQs and poll completed requests from the CQs without the need for interrupts or system calls.

 - (a) the application makes two `io_uring_enter` syscalls – one to notify kernel about I/O request(s) and another to get results of the completed I/O requests.
 - (b) similar to (a) but in this case, the application instructs the kernel to rely on polling instead of interrupts when the kernel is talking to SSD driver.